 Often we get questions about studio build cost.
-We do a lot of building, we do a lot of ground up, we do a lot of renovation and of course we have our products that you can buy.
+We do a lot of building, we do a lot of ground up, we do a lot of renovation and of course, we have our products that you can buy.
 Freestanding that you can put in your existing room and treat your existing room which may or may not be the right size and volume for your usage and that’s why you’re using treatment because things aren’t sounding good.
 So the first thing we’re going to talk about today is in building, when you’re really serious about sound and you’ve decided you know I’m tired of using Band-Aids in existing rooms, I’m going to build my own room, I’m going to dedicate it to what I want to do in that room whether it’s recording, playback or whatever it is.
 We have updated this blog on 12/6/19 to reflect changes in knowledge and process with regards to studio build cost.

-So I’m going to call a guy like Dennis, I want to get the proper room size, volume and usage… the proper room size and volume to match what I’m doing but I’m just recording vocals, I don’t need an auditorium but I don’t need a closet either and that’s why most vocal rooms sound like we talked about in another video.
-So the bottom line here is if you match the usage to the size and the volume or match the size and the volume to the usage you start to see break points where a little bit more of this would help with that.
-A little bit larger volume would mean less low frequency absorption if it’s going to be a live room and we’re going to be recording drums or choirs or lots of sources.
-So there are break points tradeoffs in real estate that you’re going to use, the amount of labor that’s involved and obviously the amount of materials that are involved.
+So I’m going to call a guy like Dennis, I want to get the proper room size, volume, and usage… the proper room size and volume to match what I’m doing but I am just recording vocals, I don’t need an auditorium but I don’t need a closet either and that’s why most vocal rooms sound like we talked about in another video.
+So the bottom line here is if you match the usage to the size and the volume or match the size and the volume to the usage you start to see breakpoints where a little bit more of this would help with that.
+A little bit larger volume would mean less low-frequency absorption if it’s going to be a live room and we’re going to be recording drums or choirs or lots of sources.
+So there are breakpoints tradeoffs in real estate that you’re going to use, the amount of labor that’s involved and obviously the number of materials that are involved.

 What’s our next cost?
-Diffusion, especially quadratic, quadratic diffusers are labor intensive, they’re not difficult but they’re labor intensive to build.
-They have a lot of parts and the parts are all wood so the cost is rather expensive, you have to use wood because wood gives a more natural warm sounding tone especially your soft woods for diffusion.
-Quadratic diffusion would be your next expensive cost when you’re considering building, low frequency being the first.
-So like we said before to minimize your low frequency cost get the right size and volume and a few feet can mean a huge difference especially when you’re dealing with live rooms where you have full range instruments.
+Diffusion, especially quadratic, quadratic diffusers are labor-intensive, they’re not difficult but they’re labor-intensive to build.
+They have a lot of parts and the parts are all wood so the cost is rather expensive, you have to use wood because wood gives a more natural warm-sounding tone especially your softwoods for diffusion.
+Quadratic diffusion would be your next expensive cost when you’re considering building, the low frequency being the first.
+So like we said before to minimize your low-frequency cost get the right size and volume and a few feet can mean a huge difference especially when you’re dealing with live rooms where you have full-range instruments.
 A drum set will produce sounds from 40 cycles all the way to 8,000 so we can handle the 8,000 in almost any room size but the 40 cycle energy, completely different story.
 So how do we do that with drums?
-We put the frequency absorption right under the drum, we build it into the platform elevates it off the floor which is best for pressure and absorbs closest to the source so all kinds of things we can do but when you’re building your room you’re always thinking about cost.
-I’ve got X amount of space, I’ve got X amount of money and we want to match the space, usage and volume to the amount of money you have and make sure we’re addressing the issues first.
+We put the frequency absorption right under the drum, we build it into the platform elevates it off the floor which is best for pressure and absorbs closest to the source so all kinds of things we can do but when you’re building your room you’re always thinking about the cost.
+I’ve got X amount of space, I’ve got X amount of money and we want to match the space, usage, and volume to the amount of money you have and make sure we’re addressing the issues first.

 This is an unedited transcript from our video series from Acoustic Fields.
 There will be some errors in grammar and sentence structure that occur during this translation process.

 For complete understanding and comprehension, please view the video which is included in this text.
-For any additional information regarding this topic or others relating to room acoustics, please contact us directly at:
+For any additional information regarding studio build cost or relating to room acoustics, please contact us directly at:

 P: 520 – 392 – 9486